xminegishi/cubicShader/README.md

 # corocoroShader
+This is made by QtQML and javaScript.
-Applying shader effects by cubic UI
+Applying shader effects by cubic rotation.